 Related Article >> Here’s our latest guide to the greatest things to do when on the Great Ocean Road

-This 243 heritage listed stretch of seaside road starts in Allanwood and ends just outside of Warrnambool, winding through the mountains of the Great Otway national park along the Barwon South western coast of Victoria.
+This 243 km heritage listed road starts in Allanwood and ends just outside of Warrnambool, winding through the mountains of the national park along the western coastline.

 What makes the Great Ocean Road one of the best day trips from Melbourne is the old growth temperate rainforest on one side, with the raging current of the southern ocean on the other, keeping the landscape cool year round.